Overview

 An edition is each variation of your code.
 Usually this comes in the form of your source edition, as well as compiled editions for each environment you wish to support.

-Practically, editions are specified in descending order of preference in the
+Practically, editions are specified in descending order of preference in the editions field of your package.json , with each edition being composed of the following fields:

-field to describe the edition - a
+• a description field to describe the edition

 You can find the full technical specification here:

-syntax, with a compiled edition for the default browsers, as well as a compiled edition for older node versions, then a compatible editions definition for it would look like so:package.json
+For a project that has a source edition written in ESNext using require('some-package') syntax, with a compiled edition for the default browsers, as well as a compiled edition for older node versions, then a compatible editions definition for it would look like so:

 {